Skip to main content

 Experienced Account Managers

 With local businesses, the enterprise can almost expect to retain long-lasting employees.
-These employees can build strong working relationships with the local clients that buy their copiers from the national companies.
+These employees can build strong working relationships with local clients who purchase their copiers from national companies.
 This translates to more significant insights into the client's unique business goals.

 Local Billing Support

-As discussed, national companies are more inclined to increase the unit sold and thus increase the price of the shares.
+As discussed, national companies are more likely to increase the number of units sold, which in turn increases the price of the shares.
 This is mainly because these companies are answerable to their shareholders.

 In chasing this revenue goal, there will likely be some disparities in billing.
-Unfortunately, these companies are also so keen on reducing running costs and staffing costs that local businesses might not get the support they need when it comes to billing.
+Unfortunately, these companies are also too keen on reducing running and staffing costs, which may mean that local businesses don't get the support they need with billing.

-The local dealers step in as it would be easy for the business to call and speak to a local billing professional.
+The local dealers step in, as it would be easy for the business to call and speak to a local billing professional.
 This translates to faster fixes of any errors in the bills that have been sent out.
-For the national company, their customers enjoy better customer service.
+For the national company, its customers enjoy better customer service.

 Concisely, local copier dealers offer best-fit solutions to the local customer as they are much closer to the end-user.
 What's more, the local businesses benefit from the business relationships formed with the employees within the local dealership.

-Additionally, the local dealers can dispatch technicians faster, resulting in less downtime.
-Besides, these vendors can take care of the custom issues that the customer might have, which cannot be said for the technicians from the manufacturers.
+Additionally, local dealers can dispatch technicians more quickly, resulting in less downtime.
+Besides, these vendors can address any custom issues that the customer might have, which cannot be said for technicians from the manufacturers.

 interactive-copier-and-printer-buying-guide